dpaulino/windows-app-bootstrap/README.md

 * Dependency injection already configured
 * Example usage of dependency injection

+This structure was also set up to be easily extended with [Xamarin](https://github.com/xamarin/Xamarin.Forms) or converted to [Uno](https://github.com/unoplatform/uno).

 ## Usage

 1. Click the "use this template" button